dragoncoder047/aelith/README.md

 ### TODO

-* [ ] Add player head can turn to look at whatever is being looked at
-  * [X] Add springy for the head hair/horn
+* [ ] Fix bugs where player head disappears randomly when getting continuation, and horn disappears when invoking continuation
 * [ ] Add controls on call/cc to pop up a menu for editing the radius, changing the mode (throw or not), turn on or off autorecapture, etc.
 * [X] Finish writing man pages for all the types of continuations
   * [ ] Do translations